mwaykole/vdiff/docs/dev-doc/05-diffusion.md

 ## Early Stopping

-vdiff can stop early if all tokens are unmasked:
+dfastllm can stop early if all tokens are unmasked:

 ```mermaid
 flowchart TB